-Following on the success of our MacDiarmid Institute Annual Symposium and Future Leaders' Programme 2021, in 2022 we will be hosting the MacDiarmid Institute Annual Symposium and Career and Relevant-to-Industry Skills Programme (CRISP) 2022 on 1 - 4 February 2022, in Rotorua at the Holiday Inn.
+Following on the success of our MacDiarmid Institute Annual Symposium and Future Leaders' Programme 2021, and in recognition of our partnership with Whakarewarewa Village in Rotorua, in 2022 we will be hosting the MacDiarmid Institute Annual Symposium and Career and Relevant-to-Industry Skills Programme (CRISP) 2022 on 1 - 4 February 2022, in Rotorua at the Holiday Inn.

 Please note that this is an internal event available to MacDiarmid Institute members only, and that all in-person attendees will need to show their proof of vaccination (the My Vaccine Pass) upon arrival at the venue.

 Again, we will run this as a full conference with parallel, themed sessions.
 Replacing our former Future Leaders' Programme will be our new Career and Relevant-to-Industry Skills Programme (CRISP), which will be debuting its first in-person workshops at this event.

 Given the Covid-19 pandemic, we recognise that it is extremely important to adhere best practices advised by the Ministry of Health, and the New Zealand government.
 For this reason, we are planning an event that can take place under the new Traffic Light system.
 In practical terms, this means that in-person attendance will be limited to a maximum of 100 people (with the possibility of online streaming of talks and a virtual poster session), and contact tracing, physical distancing and any mask requirements will be observed.
 Equipment will be cleaned between presentations if necessary, and activities such as buffets will be avoided.
 In the event of an outbreak, it is also a possibility for the event to be postponed or cancelled at short notice.